 The addition of a Librarian III will manage the work of the Outreach Division.
 This entails managing Outreach programs and services, including: the Bookmobile and its staff; Jail Reach, and outreach programs and services with community partners.
-This position would design, monitor and evaluate service delivery within the Outreach division; develop and maintain partnerships through a DEI lens, assess appropriate staffing levels; analyze patron needs and service patterns; monitor customer service quality; design, recommend and manage procedures for collection access and information delivery; develop and manage the implementation of special programs and objectives in alignment with the Library's strategic plan; develops effective evaluation methods for on-going assessment and reporting.
+This position would design, monitor and evaluate service delivery within the Outreach division; develop and maintain partnerships through a DEI lens, assess appropriate staffing levels; analyze patron needs and service patterns; monitor customer service quality; design, recommend and manage procedures for collection access and information delivery; develop and manage the implementation of special programs and initiatives.
+This position would also lead departmental planning to include development of goals and objectives in alignment with the Library's strategic plan; develops effective evaluation methods for on-going assessment and reporting.
 They would also lead development of strategies for library engagement to include programming and outreach.
 Finally, they would actively seek ways to reach out to underserved populations within the community, ensuring that library engagements are inclusive and accessible to all.